Pressure Sore Compensation Claims

 A doctor will examine the area and sometimes take blood tests.
 If a GP or doctor diagnoses pressure sores, they will determine the treatment based on how far the ulcers have progressed and the person’s general health.

-The first step in preventing pressure sores is to adjust the body’s position; either moving the patient in the bed/chair or changing the type of mattress, pillow or cushion.
-If the skin is noted to be red and is an early pressure sore, cream is applied and this area of skin should be regularly checked for further breakdown.
-If the skin starts to breakdown, the wounds will need to be cleaned and dressings applied.
+The first step in preventing pressure sores is to adjust the body’s position.
+This is by either moving the patient in the bed/chair or changing the type of mattress, pillow or cushion.
+If the skin is noted to be red and is an early pressure sore, cream is applied, and this area of skin should be regularly checked for further breakdown.
+Should the skin start to break down, the wounds will need to be cleaned and dressings applied.
 If the pressure sore is severe, surgery is often required to remove damaged tissue and close the wound.
 In some cases, plastic surgery is required to place a skin graft over the affected area.

 How can pressure sores be prevented?